TariqAHassan/BioVida/README.md

    1. Images

-     - from the NIH's *Open-i* Database (and perhaps others)
+     - from the NIH's [Open-i] database (and perhaps others)

-     - these images will be automatically processed to make them amenable to machine learning algorithms.
+     - these images will be automatically processed (likely using Neural Networks) to make them amenable to machine learning algorithms.

    2. Genomic Data

-     - likely from the NIH's *Genome* database
+     - from the [DisGeNET] database

    3. Diagnostic Data